 Before we get into all of the reasons you should absolutely indulge and buy yourself a new IWC watch, let’s first gain some insight as to who IWC is and why their watches are considered to be some of the world’s best.

 Who is IWC? - A Quick Overview

-Also known as IWC Schaffhausen, this brand is the king of collector’s watches in large part due to their limited edition watches.
+So who is IWC and is IWC a good watch brand?
+Also known as IWC Schaffhausen, this brand is the king of collector's watches in large part due to their limited edition watches.
 IWC Schaffhausen is a true tour-de-force for creating stunning watches that combine their exquisite history with modern technology.

-IWC is committed to using only the finest core materials with seamless mechanisms that reflect the most incredible innovations in modern horology.
+IWC brand is committed to using only the finest core materials with seamless mechanisms that reflect the most incredible innovations in modern horology.
 IWC offers a large catalog of watches made for everyday wear, making them a very approachable luxury brand all while retaining their elite status.